-- 2.7.2.1 The methods, responsibility, and criteria for identifying the site's vulnerability to food fraud, including susceptibility to raw material or ingredient substitution, finished product mislabeling, dilution, or counterfeiting, shall be documented, implemented, and maintained. - 2.7.2.2 A food fraud mitigation plan shall be developed and implemented, that specifies the methods by which the identified food fraud vulnerabilities shall be controlled, including identified food safety vulnerabilities of ingredients and materials. - 2.7.2.3 Instruction shall be provided to all relevant staff on the effective implementation of the food fraud mitigation plan (refer to 2.9.2.1). - 2.7.2.4 The food fraud vulnerability assessment and mitigation plan shall be reviewed and verified at least annually with gaps and corrective actions documented.
-Records of reviews shall be maintained.
+- 2.7.2.1 The methods, responsibility, and criteria for identifying the site's vulnerability to food fraud shall be documented, implemented, and maintained.
+The food fraud vulnerability assessment shall include the site's susceptibility to product substitution, mislabeling, dilution, and counterfeiting or stolen goods that may adversely impact food safety. - 2.7.2.2 A food fraud mitigation plan shall be developed and implemented that specifies the methods by which the identified food fraud vulnerabilities shall be controlled and how the plan is communicated to relevant staff to ensure effective implementation. - 2.7.2.3 The food fraud vulnerability assessment and mitigation plan shall be reviewed and verified at least annually with gaps and corrective actions documented. - Records of reviews shall be maintained.